seanpierce/internet-noise/README.md

 #### Internet Noise is a javascript program that floods an ISP's database with nonsense by visiting random websites and performing random Google searches.

-This project was inspired by Dan Schiltz's [Internet Noise generator](https://slifty.github.io/internet_noise/).
+This project was inspired by Dan Schultz's [Internet Noise generator](https://slifty.github.io/internet_noise/).
 I recreated the site from scratch using easier-to-understand javascript as an educational exercise.
 As he mentions on his version, running this _"will make some noise as a form of digital protest.
 IT DOES NOT MAKE YOU SAFE."_

 For a more secure browsing experience you could:
 * Use [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en)